pelevesque/skeletor/README.md

 ### Retrieving a skeleton property

-The `skeletor:getSkeletonProp(name, propName)` function makes it possible to retrieve any given property of a skeleton.
+`skeletor:getSkeletonProp(name, propName)` makes it possible to retrieve any given property of a skeleton.

 ```lua
 -- retrieving the x value of a skeleton named jim